kubernetes/enhancements/keps/sig-network/20200204-NetworkPolicy-verification-rearchitecture.md

 ### Goals

-- Rearchitect the way we write and define CNI NetworkPolicy test verifications
+- Rearchitect the way we write and define CNI NetworkPolicy test verifications.
-- Increase the visibility and quality of documentation available for network policies
+- Increase the visibility and quality of documentation available for network policies.
+- Drastically improve the performance of existing tests so they can be run continually, or be designed in the future to validate at larger scales.

 #### Concrete goals